Some links in this post may be affiliate links

 Christmas Cactus is non-toxic to pets if consumed but consumption of large amounts of the plant can result in diarrhea, vomiting and loss of appetite as indicated by petMD.

-If you would like to add these plants to your collection, they are readily available online at Etsy.
+If you would like to add Christmas Cactus to your collection, they are available online on Etsy (Link to Etsy).

-Christmas Cactus (Schlumbergera x buckleyi) flourishes bright filtered light of 4-6 hours, warm and humid conditions, and moderately moist, fertile, loose, free-draining soil coupled with monthly feeding during the growing season.
+Christmas Cactus (Schlumbergera x buckleyi) blossoms bright filtered light, average warmth of 18-260C, average humidity of 55-65% and moderately moist, fertile, loose, free-draining, cactus potting soil coupled with monthly feeding during the growing season.

 Crab Cactus requires trimming after blooming to encourage a compact growth and flowering.
 Repotting is only needed when the plant becomes potbound.
 Keep reading for more on these growing conditions and how to achieve them.

-Christmas Cactus grows best in bright, indirect light with 4-6 hours of monring direct sunlight.
+Christmas Cactus grows best in bright indirect light with 4-6 hours of monring or late afternoon sunlight.
 A spot infront of a brightly-lit window is ideal for this plant.

 Regularly turn the pot to ensure the plant receives adequate light on all sides to promote even growth and prevent the plant from turning yellow.

-Water Christmas Cactus thoroughly during the growing season when the top 2-3 in. of soil dry out and keep the soil moderately moist through out.
+Water Christmas Cactus thoroughly during the growing season when the top 2-3 inches of soil dry out and keep the soil moderately moist through out.

 Reduce watering during the cold season as growth is reduced at this time and maintain the soil slightly moist but do not allow the soil to dry out completely.